 What’s the Good News in the Gospel?

-Ever pondered what Jesus’ good news really is about?
+Ever pondered what the good news is really about?

 What does the Gospel mean?